hassaanuh/Policy_Labs/README.md

 # Spatial Presentation

 ## Introduction
-This project is focused on spatial data analysis and presentation.
+This project is focused on spatial data science, analysis, and presentation to find the solution to Chicago's vacant lot problems by making the lots sellable.
 It includes various tools and scripts to process and visualize spatial data.

 ## Installation
 To install the necessary dependencies, run the following command: